cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-function.md

 EXECUTE ON INITPLAN
 :   The `EXECUTE ON` attributes specify where (coordinator or segment instance) a function runs when it is invoked during the query execution process.

 :   `EXECUTE ON ANY` (the default) indicates that the function can be run on the coordinator, or any segment instance, and it returns the same result regardless of where it is run.
-Greenplum Database determines where the function runs.
+Cloudberry Database determines where the function runs.

 :   `EXECUTE ON COORDINATOR` indicates that the function must run only on the coordinator instance.

 :   `EXECUTE ON ALL SEGMENTS` indicates that the function must run on all primary segment instances, but not the coordinator, for each invocation.
 The overall result of the function is the `UNION ALL` of the results from all segment instances.

-:   `EXECUTE ON INITPLAN` indicates that the function contains an SQL command that dispatches queries to the segment instances and requires special processing on the coordinator instance by Greenplum Database when possible.
+:   `EXECUTE ON INITPLAN` indicates that the function contains an SQL command that dispatches queries to the segment instances and requires special processing on the coordinator instance by Cloudberry Database when possible.

 :   For more information about the `EXECUTE ON` attributes, see [CREATE FUNCTION](/docs/sql-statements/sql-statement-create-function.md).